cpp

 }

 Data on the stack are packed together according to when the data was created, and so data that are related are close to each other.
-This is called data colocation.
-And colocation is good, because the data that a process (more specifically, some function of the process) needs at a given time is most likely already in the processor memory cache (which caches memory pages), speeding up the memory access manyfold.
+This is called data collocation.
+And collocation is good, because the data that a process (more specifically, some function of the process) needs at a given time is most likely already in the processor memory cache (which caches memory pages), speeding up the memory access manyfold.

-Data allocated on the heap are less colocated (in comparison with the stack): they are more likely to be spread all over the heap memory, which slows down memory access, as quite likely the data is not in the processor memory cache.
+Data allocated on the heap are less collocated (in comparison with the stack): they are more likely to be spread all over the heap memory, which slows down memory access, as quite likely the data is not in the processor memory cache.

 Function calls

-A function has parameters, and we call a function with arguments.
-A parameter is available inside the function.
+A function can have parameters, and then we call a function with arguments.
+A function parameter is local to a function body, like a local variable.
 A parameter has a type and a name given in the function declaration or definition.
 An argument is an expression that is part of a call expression.
-A parameter is initialized using an argument.

-Passing arguments
+Accepting arguments

-If a function parameter is of a reference type, we say that a function takes an argument by reference, or that we pass an argument to a function by reference.
+If a function parameter is of a reference type, we say that a function accepts an argument by reference, or that we pass an argument to a function by reference.
 Initialization makes the parameter a name (an alias) for the argument data.

 void foo(A a)